darthvaddor/TIC-AI-Tab-Assistant/README.md

 - **Follow-up questions**: Ask follow-ups like "price is no longer a constraint"
 - **Table rendering**: Beautiful comparison tables for multi-tab queries
 - **New Chat**: Start fresh conversations with a single click

+### ⏰ Smart Reminders & Notifications
+- **Natural-language reminders**: Ask things like “remind me in 1 minute to do neetcode” or “remind me every day at 8 PM”.
+- **Chrome alarms**: Reminders are backed by `chrome.alarms`, so they fire even if you switch tabs.
+- **Inline page popup**: When a reminder fires, a **Tab Sensei** popup appears on every open tab, with a clear message and a close (X) button.
+- **Cross-tab sync**: Closing the reminder in one tab clears it in all tabs.
+- **Session-aware cleanup**: When the backend restarts, Tab Sensei clears old chat history and alarms so you always start fresh.

 ### 🎨 User Experience
 - **Movable window**: Drag the assistant window to any position (currently fixed position, drag feature coming soon)